Dreaming of a road trip abroad?

 Choose The Right Car

-A two-wheel drive car (2WD) is enough for most road trips unless you are planning to explore less accessible places.
+A two-wheel drive car (2WD) is enough for most road trips unless you plan to explore less accessible places.

 Collecting The Car

-Do not leave the car rental desk without the paperwork and without confirming which type of fuel the car needs, what the speed limits in the country are and if there are any tolled roads (and which way you can pay for the tolls).
+Do not leave the car rental desk without all the paperwork and without confirming which type of fuel the car needs, what the speed limits in the country are and if there are any tolled roads (and if so, which way you can pay for the tolls).

-Typically, we use GPS to navigate but also have a map as a backup – we ask for the map at the car rental desk or at a tourist information office.
+We usually use GPS to navigate, but we also have a map as a backup – we ask for the map at the car rental desk or a tourist information office.